nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [Schemawax](https://github.com/michaljanocko/schemawax) - Tiny typed data decoder—get to the DNA of your data.
 - [hmans/signal](https://github.com/hmans/signal) - Signals represent distinct signals -- or events -- that allow interested parties to add callbacks to them that will be evoked whenever the signal is emitted.
 - [fly-node-api](https://github.com/remorses/fly-node-api) - Type safe API client for the Fly.io Graphql API.
+- [Struct Vec](https://github.com/moomoolive/struct-vec) - JavaScript array-like containers for multithreading.
+- [mem](https://github.com/sindresorhus/mem) - Memoize functions - An optimization used to speed up consecutive function calls by caching the result of calls with identical input.

 ## Links